DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

   odm-metering/ibm-odm-metering
 ```

-This chart also defines custom SecurityContextConstraints which can be used to finely control the permissions/capabilities needed to deploy this chart.
+This chart also defines custom SecurityContextConstraints which can be used to finely control the permissions and capabilities needed to deploy this chart.

 You can apply the following YAML file to create the custom SecurityContextConstraints.
 * Custom SecurityContextConstraints definition: